Ever wondered if you can scruff a rabbit?

 Below are the safest ways to hold a rabbit by the scruff:

-- Grab the loose skin at the back of the rabbit’s neck with one hand, using your fingers to gently spread the skin apart.
+• Grab the loose skin at the back of the rabbit’s neck with one hand, using your fingers to spread the skin apart gently.

-We do not recommend holding a rabbit by the ear as it can cause damage to the blood vessels and nerves and can also cause severe pain, injury, and distress to the rabbit.
+We do not recommend holding a rabbit by the ear as it can cause damage to the blood vessels and nerves and cause severe pain, injury, and distress to the rabbit.

-If there’s a need for you to handle your rabbit, you should hold your bunny gently around the body in such a way that one of your hands would support the chest region while the other hand supports the hind area.
+If you need to handle your rabbit, you should gently hold your bunny around the body so that one of your hands supports the chest region while the other supports the hind area.

-As a rabbit grows, the skin at the back of the neck becomes less loose and causes severe pain to pain if you picked them up by the neck.
+As a rabbit grows, the skin at the back of the neck becomes less loose and causes severe pain if you pick them up by the neck.

 If the need arises for you to handle your rabbit, we advise that you gently grasp the bunny around the body with one of your hands supporting the hind area while the other hand supports the chest region.